OCA/crm/partner_withdrawal/README.rst

 Usage
 =====

-When a member signs up because changes its Membership State to 'Free Member' or 'Paid Member' and its Signup date is empty, then is automatically filled with today date.

-User has to set withdrawal date and select a withdrawal reason manually.
-These fields are not related with Membership Lines or Membership State
+User has to set signup date and withdrawal date (and optionally select a withdrawal reason) manually.
+These fields are not related with Membership Lines or Membership State of Membership addon and don't depends on it.

 Known issues / Roadmap